-At \$39,801,500, the Transit and Transportation Program is 30% of the budget.
-Major changes to the Program budget task include an increase of \$49,400 in the Accessibility Services budget for higher consultant and staff costs.
-The Regional Transit Technology budget increased by \$335,600 for new paratransit scheduling software and equipment as well as procurement of an open loop payment system for the VCTC Intercity buses.
-The Transit Grant Administration budget decreased approximately \$579,100 for a slight reduction in pass-through projects for local agencies as new funds are added offset by completion of previous projects.
-The Valley Express budget increased by \$3.2 million largely due to the purchase of fifteen new buses and increased contractor costs partially due to the Fillmore to Moorpark demonstration.
-The VCTC Intercity budget increased by \$6.1 million largely due to the purchase of five new buses and refurbishment of five other buses and increased contractor costs.
-Capital expenditures funded by FTA, LTF, STA and local funds are found within the Regional Transit Technology (\$415,000), Valley Express (\$2.7 million) and VCTC Intercity (\$8.3 million) budget.
+At \$56,217,753, the Transit and Transportation Program is 35% of the budget.
+Major changes include a decrease of \$257,200 in the Accessibility Services budget mostly due to the completion of the Paratransit Integration Analysis.
+The Regional Transit Technology budget decreased by \$6.2 million due to the completion of the new paratransit scheduling software and equipment as well as procurement of the open loop payment system for the VCTC Intercity buses.
+The open loop payment system will provide passengers with credit or debit card, Apple Pay and Google Wallet.
+The Transit Grant Administration budget decreased approximately \$9.5 million primarily due to reduction in pass-through projects for local agencies offset by a slight increase in equipment costs.
+The Valley Express budget decreased by \$2.3 million largely due to decreases in capital purchases as VCTC purchased 11 new buses in Fiscal Year 2024/2025.
+The VCTC Intercity budget decreased by \$2.6 million largely due to capital expenses in the current fiscal year and less planned for in the budget year.
+In the current fiscal year, VCTC replaced five 2013 Volvo buses with new 2024 MCI Transit coaches and refurbished five buses extending the useful life by four years.
+The Capital expenditures funded by FTA, LTF, STA and local funds in Fiscal year 2025/2026 are found within the Regional Transit Technology (\$424,000), Valley Express (\$862,000) and VCTC Intercity (\$7.2 million) budget.
 Administrative support staff costs were allocated to all budget tasks via the indirect cost allocation plan.

 Details of each task can be found in the Program Task Budget Section.
-Below in Table 13 - Transit and Transportation Program Budget Tasks, is a listing of the individual tasks within this program.
+In Table 13 - Transit and Transportation Program Budget Tasks, is a listing of the individual tasks within this program.